-During the sixth year of the JJIG, 26 grantees used one or more of the nine EBPs and other services to serve 1,350 youth across 37 Georgia counties.
-These programs provided grantee courts with alternatives to OHPs and assisted in reducing the number of STP admissions and felony commitments to DJJ by approximately 56% across this geographic area.
+During the seventh year of the JJIG, 26 grantees used one or more of the nine EBPs and other services to serve 1,051 youth across 37 Georgia counties.
+State and local partners, service providers, and participating families were able to pivot and meet the challenges of the COVID-19 pandemic and continue programming through the last four months of FY 2020.
+These programs provided grantee courts with alternatives to OHPs and assisted in reducing the number of STP admissions and felony commitments to DJJ by approximately 67%.
 Since these 37 counties were home to 67% of Georgia's at-risk population (ages 0-16), targeting services in these local courts has had statewide impact (Puzzanchera, Sladky, & Kang, 2019; Georgia Juvenile Justice Data Clearinghouse, 2014; Georgia Council on Criminal Justice Reform, 2014).
-Courts and their providers used a combination of individual- or family-based EBPs and group-based EBPs, with the majority of youth served by the following programs: FFT (43% of participants), MST (26%), and T4C (12%).
+Courts and their providers used a combination of individual- or family-based EBPs and group-based EBPs, with the majority of youth served by FFT (41% of participants), MST (28%), T4C (10%), and ART (9%).

-During the sixth year of using community-based EBPs as alternatives to OHPs through the JJIG, grantees and the state of Georgia saw a number of programmatic successes including:
+During the seventh year of using community-based EBPs as alternatives to OHPs through the JJIG, grantees and the state of Georgia saw a number of programmatic successes including:

 - Reduction in out-of-home placements.
-For the sixth consecutive year, grantees collectively saw reductions in STP admissions and felony commitments to DJJ, with a 56% reduction in OHPs grant-wide.
-In addition, all grantees saw some reduction, and 25 out of 26 met or exceeded their reduction targets. - Successful program outcomes.
-Eight out of nine programs reported successful completion rates of 67% or higher.
-The overall successful completion rate in FY 2019 was 70% a 1% increase from the previous year. - Use of evidence-based tools to refer appropriate youth into programming.
+For the seventh consecutive year, grantees collectively saw reductions in STP admissions and felony commitments to DJJ, with a 67% reduction in OHPs grant-wide.
+In addition, 25 out of 26 grantees exceeded their reduction targets. - Successful program outcomes.
+Seven out of nine programs reported successful completion rates of 67% or higher.
+The overall successful completion rate in FY 2020 was 71% a 1% increase from the previous year. - Use of evidence-based tools to refer appropriate youth into programming.
 Nearly all EBP participants scored medium- or high-risk on the PDRA, the appropriate risk-level for participants in the JJIG program.
 Enrolling youth suitable for each EBP contributes to their successful outcomes. - Model fidelity.
-CJCC conducted eight model fidelity site visits in FY 2019.
+CJCC conducted three model fidelity site visits in FY 2020.
 Adherence to model fidelity is an important component of successful program outcomes.
 EBPs are most effective at reducing recidivism in juvenile populations when they are implemented as designed.
-The findings from the model fidelity site visits help strengthen program quality and improve the outcomes of the youth receiving services. - Building capacity and sustainability.
+The findings from the model fidelity site visits help strengthen program quality and improve outcomes for the youth receiving services. - Building capacity and sustainability.
 CJCC conducts annual programmatic site visits with each grantee.
 Site visits are opportunities to review program success in implementation and outcomes, review model fidelity and adherence to other program requirements, discuss any programmatic concerns, and identify technical assistance or training opportunities.
 In these collaborative meetings, staff from CJCC, DJJ, and the Institute of Government are on hand to support grantees in grant implementation.